 Founder, Naomi Davis

-Blacks in Green™ has pioneered environmental economic development for the benefit of Black America since 2007— a 501c3 non-profit tackling pollution and poverty with a goal of closing America’s racial health/wealth gap via the new green economy and transforming Black communities into oases of resilience against climate crisis.
+Blacks in Green™ has pioneered environmental economic development for the benefit of Black America since 2007— a 501c3 non-profit tackling pollution and poverty with a goal of closing America’s racial health/wealth gap via the new green economy and transforming Black communities into oases of resilience against the climate crisis.
 We’re building economies in energy, horticulture, housing, tourism, and waste via our Sustainable Square Mile™ system.

 A vision of the Sustainable Square Mile